Cal Poly SLO - Department of Music

 Please PRINT OUT and BRING the reader with you to class EVERY day.
 It contains guidelines for the assignments, a glossary, helpful tips, and many other wonderful and exciting things.

-You will be given loaner cds from the Music Department, to be returned at the end of the quarter.
+You will be given loaner cds from the Music Department of our Composite Recordings, to be returned at the end of the quarter.
 Set up regular listening times in your weekly schedule, and listen often!
 The individual tracks of the Recordings are listed in the Course Reader.

 Prerequisites: completion of Area A and a foundation course in Area C.